google/WebFundamentals/src/content/en/android/custom-tabs/implementation-guide/index.md

 <img src="https://developer.chrome.com/multidevice/images/customtab/tumblr_action.png">

-As the developer of your app, you have full control over the Action Button  that is presented to your users inside the Chrome tab.
+As the developer of your app, you have full control over the Action Button that is presented to your users inside the custom tab.

 In most cases, this will be a primary action such as Share, or another common activity that your users will perform.

-The Action Button is represented as a Bundle with an icon of the action button and a pendingIntent that will be called by Chrome when your user hits the action button.
+The Action Button is represented as a Bundle with an icon of the action button and a pendingIntent that will be called by the browser when your user hits the action button.
 The icon is currenlty 24dp in height and 24-48 dp in width.

 ```java
 // Adds an Action Button to the Toolbar.